DUNE/data-mgmt-ops/utilities/README.md

 Please list utilities and their use in this file.

+## future duplicate nuking framework

+Script MetaNuker is in development

+python MetaNuker.py <file to nuke with all its children> <test/fix>

+Right now this just runs the search.
+Expert will need to implement the methods:

+    success = ActualNuke(myfid=None,verbose=False,fix=False,level=-1):

+Nukeme is supposed to retire the file and tell rucio it is gone.Here fid is the metacat fileid (hex field) of the file, verbose sets writing level, fix means actually do the nuke, level keeps track of what level you are in the tree from the top level file.

+    success = RemoveMeFromParents(myfid=myfid,verbose=verbose,fix=fix,level=level)

+## Metafixer.py does checks and fixes parentage

 python MetaFixer.py  <data_tier> dummy <run>

 it can do either parentage fixes (largely done) or duplicate searches